mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 I glance inside a few as I hurry past.
 Same as always.
 Same as it always will be.
 There they sit, their unmoving faces pressed almost right up against the ancient holotubes.
 Flashes of unintelligible code; copy and pasted together and littered with GO TO, like some bastardized assembly language.
 I don't think I've ever seen one them use a function or subroutine.
 Paid by the line and to XLAT maintainability.

 "Hey sir!
-You there!" a skinny man in a dirty suits yells, grabbing my arm.
+You there!" a skinny man in a dirty suit yells, grabbing my arm.
 "You get linked?
 You qualified!!!"

 I break free from him, but see more of his type up ahead.
 They call out as I rush past: "Real great job, just for you!"
 "Best linking around!"
 "Free link when you start!"
 "No pressure, no pressure!", "Leave any time!".